ilyamusabirov/hci-lambdaprototyping-tutorial/README.md

 [Ilya Musabirov](http://musabirov.info)

-This is a tutorial/JOLT for kickstarting serverless (AWS Lambda + Chalice + Python) prototyping with chatbots (Telegram/Slack).
+This is a tutorial and a prototype for kickstarting serverless (AWS Lambda + Chalice + Python) prototyping with chatbots (Telegram/Slack).

+Started as a Final Project for CSC2558 at UofT, it expands on the principles described in [1](https://educhi2020.hcilivingcurriculum.org/wp-content/uploads/2020/04/educhi2020-final38.pdf).

-It is intended mostly for HCI/UX students, who work with computational interaction (multiarmed bandits, optimization) or program prototypes and want to decrease time-to-prototype or time-to-user.
+It is intended mostly for HCI/UX students who work with computational interaction (multiarmed bandits, optimization) or program prototypes and want to decrease time-to-prototype or time-to-user.
 Some more reasoning behind this approach to prototypes in [Motivation](docs/010motivation.md).

-Maybe some of the users find motivation more useful and ispiring than a particular implementation ideas I came up with.
+Maybe some users find motivation more valuable and inspiring than a particular implementation idea I came up with.

 The tutorial contains:

-- [docs](docs), explaining key parts of the approach, and containing some ideas for technical and design exercises
+- [docs](docs), explaining critical parts of the approach, and containing some ideas for technical and design exercises
-- Jupyter notebooks for some activities (think about each notebook as a ptototype of other parts of the system: creating database and working with gathered data, analytics)
+- Jupyter notebooks for some activities (think about each notebook as a prototype of other parts of the system: creating a database and working with gathered data, analytics)
-- [skeleton](tg-bandits) of a Chalice bot backend with stubs of key functions
+- [code skeleton](tg-bandits) of a Chalice bot backend with stubs of main functions

 ## Table of Contents